Typically associated with savoury meat seasonings, rosemary also makes a delicious and healthy tea

 If you use a fresh sprig, leaving the rosemary needles on the stem will save you having to filter the tea.
 If you use dried rosemary, the rule of thumb is one teaspoon per cup of boiling water.

-The constituents of rosemary, while naturally produced, can be powerful.
+The constituents of rosemary, while naturally produced, can be powerful, so take these precautions:

 - Never eat or drink rosemary oil, as it can be toxic when ingested orally.